 Although the months ahead are filled with uncertainty, controlling the things we can control, like managing our virtual teams in a proactive and effective way is absolutely going to pay dividends in the future.
 Don’t waste this golden opportunity to take a step back, assess your employee relationships and build a collaborative plan to accelerate through this challenging time.

-Here are my three ideas to help make the most of your virtual coaching world:
+Here are my three ideas to help make the most of your remote team management in a virtual coaching world:

 1) Establish the weekly check in: Monday mornings, 10-15 minute update.